benduran/turbo-tools/README.md

 ## contributing

 This repository was built using Node `18.13.0` and `npm 9.3.0`.
 Please be sure you have those installed before contributing and issuing a PR.
-To get started, run `./repo-setup.sh` to bootstrap the repository.
-All contributions are welcome, thanks!
+To get started, simply run `npm install`!